 The right monetization model makes players crave content but the wrong one leaves them feeling that they’re owed it.
 By establishing the reciprocal player-publisher relationship from the start and revolutionizing the established F2P model, Epic Games has made sure to keep its players happy and wanting to spend hard currency.
 You don’t have to monetize in Fortnite, you just really, really want to.
 If its game is going to survive, PUBG Corporation needs to get players monetizing in the same way.

-Fortnite Season 4 is in full swing and, while there’s definitely more than enough on offer to keep players busy well beyond its stated July end date, you can guarantee that Season 5 will be met with absolute hysteria.
+While there’s definitely more than enough on offer within each Fortnite season to keep players busy well beyond its stated end date, you can guarantee that the following season will be met with absolute hysteria.
 Epic Games has set a new benchmark for F2P monetization in more than just the numbers.

 This article first appeared in Venturebeat on 7th July 2018